KLM-code/Marketing-Analysis---TV-Sales/README.md

 # Marketing-Analysis---TV-Sales
-Review information collected from consumer reports regarding TV products of Panasonic and its competitors, and provide recommendations for them to meet the goal of increasing sales.
+Review information collected from consumer reports regarding TV products.
+In the perspective of Panasonic, analyze the data and provide recommendations for it to increase sales.